Objokana Pamela Anderson: ganljivo slovo Hefove najljubše zajčice

-Ob smrti legendarnega bonvivanta v svileni halji so se usuli odzivi številnih zvezdnikov, ki so se spominjali svojih trenutkom s Hughom Hefnerjem.
+Ob smrti legendarnega bonvivana v svileni halji so se usuli odzivi številnih zvezdnikov, ki so se spominjali svojih trenutkov s Hughom Hefnerjem.
 Najbolj čustveno pa se je odzvala nekdanja zajčica Pamela Anderson.

 "Ljudje mi ves čas govorijo, da sem bila tvoja najljubša," je priznala 50-letna zvezdnica, ki se je na naslovnico Playboya lani vrnila tudi kot zadnji gol model pred popolno preobrazbo revije.